 Governance of payment systems

-How the industry is governed and decisions made
+How the industry is governed and decisions are made

-The PSR will open up the governance and control of payment systems to ensure that operators become more transparent and their decisions take into account the interests of the businesses and people that use payment services.
+The PSR is opening up the governance and control of payment systems to ensure that operators become more transparent and their decisions take into account the interests of the businesses and people that use payment services.

-We will do this by requiring interbank system operators to:
+We do this by requiring interbank system operators to: